JanuariNoorbudiPrasetiyo/litchfieldcampus/README.md

 # Setup
 * I am using a web server to run this project (I am using WAMP).
 * Download the source code and open it with VS code (or any code editor).

+P.S
+This project is still in the development stage.